-Basic definitions (terminology, ontology, use cases);
+- Basic definitions (terminology, ontology, use cases).

-- Security specifications and evaluation; - · Interoperability.
+- Security specifications and evaluation.

+- Network interfaces and monitoring

+- Interoperability.

 The standards that are indispensable to guarantee the interoperability of equipment and protocols in complex systems concern the definition of common interfaces.

 For QKD, there are 22 published standards and 20 documents under development as follows: